montana512/CNAB_PREP/FLASH_CARDS.md

 <br>
 <br>

-+ In UNIX, what is the PATH variable? → PATH holds the directories in which the operating system looks for the commands you execute at the command line.
++ In UNIX, what is the PATH variable?

   + `PATH HOLDS THE DIRECTORIES IN WHICH THE OPERATING SYSTEM LOOKS FOR THE COMMANDS YOU EXECUTE AT THE COMMAND LINE`